dzvid/omnifood/notes.md

 ## Section 2: Build favorite meal section (class="section-meals")

 [x] Make a grid with images
-[] Make a "zoom-in" transition, only using CSS
-[] A way to make img elements darker
+[x] Make a "zoom-in" transition, only using CSS (Use transform with scale(), and transition properties) [x] A way to make img elements darker

 <!--
 Section 2:Favorite meals